Toqeer-Ahmad/Lunar-Lander/README.md

 - We will use several modules from the tensorflow.keras framework for building deep learning models.
 - utils is a module that contains helper functions for this assignment.
 You do not need to modify the code in this file.

+## Source
+Source file is available in the files section or can be accessed [here](https://github.com/Toqeer-Ahmad/Lunar-Lander/blob/main/Lunar-Lander.ipynb)

 ## Outcome
 Successful use of Deep Q-Learning with Experience Replay to train an agent to land a lunar lander safely on a landing pad on the surface of the moon.
 For more informationm, please explore the notbook file.